krishnaclouds/knowledge-graph-based-generative-search-demo/README.md

 The frontend will be available at `http://localhost:5173`

-## 📊 Sample Data
+## 📊 Data Options

+### Sample Data (Quick Start)
-The application includes sample data with:
+The application includes basic sample data with:
 - **Companies**: Technology companies with industry information
 - **People**: Employees with roles and company affiliations
 - **Topics**: Discussion topics with participant relationships

+### Enhanced Dataset (1000+ Documents)
+For comprehensive GraphRAG vs RAG evaluation:
+- **Research Papers**: ArXiv and Semantic Scholar papers on AI/ML
+- **News Articles**: Tech news from TechCrunch, VentureBeat, Wired
+- **Company Blogs**: Research posts from Google, Microsoft, OpenAI, Meta
+- **GitHub Repositories**: AI/ML open source projects
+- **Knowledge Graph**: 500+ entities with rich interconnections

+### Search Modes Available

+1. **GraphRAG**: Uses knowledge graph relationships + documents
+2. **Traditional RAG**: Uses document vector similarity only
+3. **Knowledge Graph Only**: Pure graph structure reasoning
+4. **Comparison Analysis**: Side-by-side GraphRAG vs Traditional RAG evaluation

-Example queries to try:
+### Example Queries to Try

+**Sample Data Queries:**
 - "What companies are in the technology industry?"
 - "Who works at Google?"
 - "What topics are being discussed?"

+**Enhanced Dataset Queries:**
+- "What are the latest advances in large language models?"
+- "How does federated learning work with computer vision?"
+- "What researchers are working on BERT and transformer models?"
-- "Tell me about artificial intelligence"
+- "Tell me about quantum computing developments"
+- "What is the relationship between neural networks and reinforcement learning?"

 ## 🔧 API Endpoints